Old Lyme, Connecticut: Transportation

 The Estuary Transit District provides public transportation throughout Old Lyme and the surrounding towns through its 9 Town transit service.
 Services include connections to the Old Saybrook Train Station, served by Amtrak and Shore Line East railroads, as well as the New London Transportation Center, served by train and ferry service.

 Old Lyme has sought to block attempts to update rail infrastructure in the Northeast, such as building high-speed rail.

+Interstate 95 runs through the center of the town, as U.S. Route 1 travels mostly in the north.
+CT 156 passes through the western and southerly section.